Contact: Email: Democracy@southkesteven.gov.uk

 No interests were disclosed.

-The Action Notes from the meeting held on 12 November 2020, were agreed as a correct record.
+The Action Notes from the meeting held on 17 November 2020, were agreed as a correct record.
+The Chairman noted that the Key Performance Indicators was now scheduled for the next meeting of the Committee, to be held on 9 March 2021.

 Updates from the previous meeting were noted.